 The chess knight has a unique movement, it may move two squares vertically and one square horizontally, or two squares horizontally and one square vertically (with both forming the shape of an L).
-The possible movements of chess knight are shown in this diagram:
+We have a chess knight and a phone pad as shown below, the knight can only stand on a numeric cell (i.e. blue cell).

 Given an integer n